aleph2c/miros/doc/patterns.rst

 statechart and injected to itself rather than being invented and injected by an outside caller.

-I'll try to explain this idea by showing a design using :term:`orthogonal regions<Orthogonal Regions>`, show how it is expensive and then refactor the design using the :ref:`reminder pattern<patterns-reminder-here>`.
+I'll try to explain this idea by showing a bad, but working design, show how it is expensive and then refactor the design using the :ref:`reminder pattern<patterns-reminder-here>`.

 We will begin with some specifications: